 By Lee Hamilton

-Lee Hamilton is a senior advisor for the Indiana University Center on Representative Government and was a member of the U.S. House of Representatives for 34 years.
-Send comments to firstname.lastname@example.org.
+Lee Hamilton is a senior adviser for the Indiana University Center on Representative Government; a distinguished scholar at the IU Hamilton Lugar School of Global and International Studies; and a professor of practice at the IU O’Neill School of Public and Environmental Affairs.
+He was a member of the U.S. House of Representatives for 34 years.
+Send comments to [email protected]